GabLeRoux/vite-typescript-mui-emotion-styled-theme-issue/ReadMe.md

 # Vite TypeScript MUI Emotion Styled Theme Issue

-This repository is a minimal reproduction of an issue involving `vite`, `typescript`, `@mui/material`, `@emotion/styled` and theme.
+This repository is a minimal reproduction of an issue involving `vite`, `typescript`, `@mui/material`, `@emotion/styled` and custom variables in themes that happens after updating `vite`.

 **This project relates to the following issue:**
 https://github.com/vitejs/vite/issues/14176

 ## Problem Description

-When running tests, there's an error that occurs with theme properties being undefined.
+When running tests after upgrading `vite`, there's an error that occurs with theme properties being undefined (only in tests).
 This seems to involve a combination of `@emotion/styled` and `@mui/material` theme provider.

 Error during testing: